-When you confirm your intent to enroll at NYU, we reserve a space for you and, as a result, release other qualified candidates from our wait list.
+When you confirm your intent to enroll at NYU, we reserve a space for you and, as a result, release other qualified candidates from our waitlist.
 If at any point after confirming your intent to enroll, you have second thoughts and decide to attend another college or university, please let us know immediately by submitting an email to firstname.lastname@example.org.
 This will enable us to consider a student from our wait list.
-Please remember that holding a space at two (or more) institutions is unethical and may be cause for both institutions to revoke admission.
+Please remember that holding a space at two (or more) institutions is unethical and may be cause for both institutions to act unfavorably toward your enrollment status.

-We expect all NYU students to adhere to the highest level of academic integrity through the completion of their studies.
+We expect all NYU students to adhere to the highest level of academic integrity through the completion of their studies and as a reminder, you were admitted on the documents you submitted during your application process.
 Allegations of plagiarism, cheating, and similar academic infractions may result in the revocation of admission.

 Satisfactory Completion of Coursework

-This assessment is mandatory for students in the following schools: the College of Arts and Science; the Rory Meyers College of Nursing; the Silver School of Social Work; the Steinhardt School of Culture, Education, and Human Development; the Stern School of Business; the Tandon School of Engineering; and the Tisch School of the Arts.
+Students in certain schools who have submitted English language test scores as part of their application will also be required to complete an online writing assessment in order to participate in registration for classes.
+This assessment is intended for students in the following schools: the College of Arts and Science; the Rory Meyers College of Nursing; the Silver School of Social Work; the Steinhardt School of Culture, Education, and Human Development; the Tandon School of Engineering; and the Tisch School of the Arts.

 Student Conduct and NYU Community Standards